-The physical OIS adapter itself seems very solid and is only about 3/32″ thick, so it works with the existing oscillating tool fastening systems and won’t require longer bolts to secure it along with the Bosch accessory.
+The physical OIS adapter itself seems very solid.
+It measures about 3/32″ thick and works with the existing oscillating tool fastening systems.
+It won’t require longer bolts to secure it along with the Bosch accessory.
 We used the OIS Adapter on both a Rockwell SoniCrafter…

 …and a Dremel Multi-Max.

-Both tools fit snugly with the adapter and easily allowed us to place a Bosch accessory cutting blade on our non-Bosch multi-tools and make clean cuts with no added vibration or instability.
+Both tools fit snugly with the adapter.
+They let you easily place a Bosch accessory cutting blade on our non-Bosch multi-tools and make clean cuts with no added vibration or instability.
 It’s an amazingly simple adapter to use and it made both our tools Bosch accessory-ready.

-The advantage here, of course, is that Bosch can really focus on making some excellent accessories – and make sure they get those accessories into proper distribution channels so users can purchase them when they need them.
-Bosch (as well as Dremel) accessories are already sold at Home Depot and Lowe’s home improvement stores.
+The advantage here, of course, is that Bosch can really focus on making some excellent accessories.
+They can also make sure they get those accessories into proper distribution channels.
+You can already find Bosch (as well as Dremel) accessories at The Home Depot and Lowe’s.
 In terms of convenience, it doesn’t get much better than that for the masses.
 When you think about what Bosch has done, you see the genius of it.
 If Bosch accessories will work on all oscillating multi-tools, then the problem of carrying 7-10 different manufacturer’s multi-tool accessories is solved – you just carry Bosch’s along with the OIS adapter.

 Somebody in Bosch’s Accessories division must have gotten a massive raise over this.
 If not, they should have.
 Heck, I wish I had thought of it.

-The Bosch OIS adapter ensures that OIS accessories work on all oscillating multi-tools on the market, regardless of interface, and is designed to provide the best fit for all tools.
-The other adapters we’ve seen utilize a pressure fit solution instead of an actual interface for the multiple interfaces available, sacrificing performance and stability.
+The Bosch OIS adapter ensures that OIS accessories work on all oscillating multi-tools on the market, regardless of the interface.
+It provides the best fit for all tools.
+Previous adapters utilized a pressure fit solution instead of an actual interface to work across brands.
+This sacrificed performance and stability.

 In addition, tool manufacturers seem to have caught on and have begun designing tools specifically around the OIS standard.
-Oscillating multi-tools from Bosch, Skil and Milwaukee Electric Tool are already OIS direct fit tools, with more on the way.
+Oscillating multi-tools from Bosch, Skil, and Milwaukee Electric Tool already come with OIS interfaces.

 It’s the Accessories

-Along with the OIS introduction, Bosch is also rolling out an expanded lineup of blades, scrapers, rasps and sanding sheets designed specifically to improve the function and versatility of popular multi-tools.
-As we said, the OIS system gives retailers a good reason to just stick with Bosch for accessories and sell them to anyone looking for a blade, scraper or other accessories for their oscillating multi-tool.
+Along with the OIS introduction, Bosch is also rolling out an expanded lineup of blades, scrapers, rasps, and sanding sheets.
+Bosch designed these specifically to improve the function and versatility of popular multi-tools.
+The OIS system gives retailers a good reason to just stick with Bosch for accessories.
+They can sell them to anyone looking for a blade, scraper, or other accessories for their oscillating multi-tool.

 Because users spend approximately 80 percent of their time with oscillating multi-tools performing cutting applications, Bosch concentrated first on developing accessories that deliver great performance when cutting wood, metal, and other materials.